nicholas-long/environment/zet/20231122214039/README.md

 - why everyone needs a set of clamps in their toolbox (with pictures of setting up jungle gym)
 - how to make a ratchet socket wrench attachment for drill bits
 - reiki
+- more about apple iOS shortcuts

 # things i am already done blogging about
+- apple shortcuts workflow automation
+  - making a siri shortcut that does API calls (with screenshots)
 - zkvr
 - this environment
 - a little bit about chatgpt